TurboVNC/buildscripts/README.txt

 on any Linux platform with GLIB 2.5 and later, as well as Windows XP and later and OS X 10.5 and later.

-See BUILDING.txt in the TurboVNC source for basic build requirements.
+See BUILDING.md in the TurboVNC source for basic build requirements.
 Additional build requirements for these scripts are listed below.